 Tempur-Pedic begins to evolve 1970’s: NASA invented Memory Foam, which was eventually refined and used by Tempur-Pedic and continues to be used in both medical and everyday home settings.
 It gained popularity because they were hypoallergenic, mold-resistant, and easy to maintain; they are still popular today for the same reasons.
 Memory foam is a gel-like material that adjusts to pressure and bounces back once the pressure is released.

 Memory foam mattresses are often considered a good compromise between the solidness of a firm mattress and the comfort of a soft one.
 The firmness of a memory foam mattress depends on its density: higher density reacts to body heat, molding over a few minutes; and lower density is pressure-sensitive, molding quickly to pressure.

-In 2007 Simmons takes the popular memory foam sleeping experience to new heights with the release of the ComforPedic® from Beautyrest® line.
+In 2007 Simmons takes the popular memory foam sleeping experience to new heights with the release of the ComforPedic® from the Beautyrest® line.
 Featuring The Better Memory Foam™, the ComforPedic mattress offers consumers the perfect body-conforming combination of soft comfort and firm support.
-This is particularly exciting to the Portland mattress industry, because it was originally made right here in NE Portland.
+This is particularly exciting to the Portland mattress industry because it was originally made right here in NE Portland.
 They flew Paiton Mumpower (my son) and I out there for the merger party.
 He was so cute.
-He was a 16 year old young man telling these “suits” how to sell the Memory foam mattress product.
+He was a 16-year-old young man telling these “suits” how to sell the Memory foam mattress product.
 I was very proud.

 The mattress world has varied depending upon where you lived.
 As much as we have talked about what they are made of, we could take just as much time talking about sizes.
 There are all sorts of mattress size standards throughout Europe, Australia, and North America.
 Generally, compared to North America, mattress sizes in Europe are smaller and have a set length of 2 meters (almost 6’7”).